GetItTogether/getittogether.github.com/_posts/2015-04-10-Panel2--Testamonials.md

 layout: post
 title:
 quotes:
-  - author: "Kim Goodhope"
+  - author: Kim Goodhope
-    title: "Principal Glenwood Elementary School"
+    title: Principal Glenwood Elementary School
-    quote: "Lori's work in our community furthers my belief that a well organized home is directly linked to kids doing well in class."
+    quote: Lori's work in our community furthers my belief that a well organized home is directly linked to kids doing well in class.
-  - author: "Elizabeth Scheuring"
+  - author: Elizabeth Scheuring
-    title: "PR and Marketing Consultant"
+    title: PR and Marketing Consultant
-    quote: "Our house was OUT OF CONTROL!
-Thanks to Lori, even our kids' rooms are tidy and easy to keep organized."
+    quote: Our house was OUT OF CONTROL!
+Thanks to Lori, even our kids' rooms are tidy and easy to keep organized.
-  - author: "Amie B."
+  - author: Amie B.
-    title: "Acupuncturist"
+    title: Acupuncturist
-    quote: "As a newly single mom I desperately wanted to be “out with the old”.
-Thanks to Get It Together, a huge weight has been lifted and it’s “on with new” beginnings."
+    quote: As a newly single mom I desperately wanted to be “out with the old”.
+Thanks to Get It Together, a huge weight has been lifted and it’s “on with new” beginnings.
-  - author: "Rhea Stewart"
+  - author: Rhea Stewart
-    title: "Sales and Marketing Manager"
+    title: Sales and Marketing Manager
-    quote: "On the day of our move, I was completely overwhelmed.
-Lori was able to navigate the entire "moving experience" calmly, efficently, and most important, effectively."
+    quote: On the day of our move, I was completely overwhelmed.
+Lori was able to navigate the entire “moving experience” calmly, efficently, and most important, effectively.
 published: true
 ---